rodaibrahim/portfolio/README.md

 ---

-## 📂 Projects
+## 📊 Projects
-Here are some of the key projects I’ve worked on.
+Here are 5 KEY projects I’ve worked on.
 Each of these demonstrates my skills in data analysis, visualization, and reporting.

-### Data Collection with Python
+## PROJECT 1: Data Collection with Python

 📝 **Description**:

 This Python program **analyzes traveller arrival data to New Zealand** from various regions across the months of November to February.

 📋**Steps**: